-- 23. As summarised in Agenda Paper 4A for the April 2019 meeting, the IASB tentatively agreed that an entity should have a choice to designate future transactions to be part of the DRM model, provided such designation is consistent with the entity's risk management strategy.
-The IASB will redeliberate the qualifying criteria for future transactions in its April 2023 meeting, see Agenda Paper 4C. - 24.
-In addition, the IASB also tentatively agreed that changes to the designated portfolios (ie CNOP) resulting in updates to the DRM model should not result in discontinuation of the existing relationship.
+20. As summarised in Agenda Paper 4A for the April 2019 meeting, the IASB tentatively agreed that an entity should have a choice to designate future transactions to be part of the DRM model, provided such designation is consistent with the entity's risk management strategy.
+Please see paragraph 11 of this appendix for the IASB's tentative decisions on the qualifying criteria for future transactions.

-Notional alignment between designated financial assets and financial liabilities

-25. In its November 2022 meeting, the IASB tentatively decided that in determining an entity's current net open risk position, notional alignment is not required between the qualifying financial assets and financial liabilities that are designated in the DRM model.
+- 21. In addition, the IASB also tentatively agreed that changes to the designated portfolios (ie CNOP) resulting in updates to the DRM model should not result in discontinuation of the existing relationship. - Notional alignment between designated financial assets and financial liabilities - 22.
+In its November 2022 meeting, the IASB tentatively decided that in determining an entity's current net open risk position, notional alignment is not required between the qualifying financial assets and financial liabilities that are designated in the DRM model.